top of page

-Farms are constantly trying to optimize their day-to-day operations, and any method that can improve their efficiency is almost always adopted.
-One of the simplest ways to improve a farm’s operation is by wrapping their yay hales.
+Farms always seek ways to improve efficiency in their daily operations, readily adopting any helpful methods.
+One of the simplest ways to improve a farm’s operation is by wrapping its hay bales.

 Why Wrap Hay Bales